OpenBAS-Platform/collectors/nvd-nist-cve/README.md

 ## Requirements

 - OpenBAS Platform version 1.19 or higher
-- An **API Key for accessing NVD** – required to use the NVD CVE API.
+- (Optional but recommended) An **API Key for accessing NVD** – this increases your request rate limit.

 👉 You can request a free API key here: [https://nvd.nist.gov/developers/request-an-api-key](https://nvd.nist.gov/developers/request-an-api-key)

-  Once you’ve submitted the request form, your API key will be sent to your email address.
-Keep it safe and include it in your configuration (see below).
+> **NIST firewall rules** are in place to prevent denial of service attacks.
+> Without an API key, your application is limited to **5 requests per 30 seconds** (rolling window).
+> With an API key, this limit increases to **50 requests per 30 seconds**.
+> However, it is still recommended to sleep for a few seconds between requests to avoid being throttled or denied.

 ## Installation